 - The instructor had followed the program’s own rules and stood in the correct location, used only approved hand signals, and not told TC she needed to go faster or be cut from the class.

 TC suffered life-changing injuries.
 Her initial diagnoses included a transection of her femoral artery, a grade IIIC open femur fracture, a right lateral tibial plateau fracture, and compartment syndrome in her right leg.

 TC’s doctors continue to discuss the need for additional bone-grafting surgeries or possible amputation of her right leg, due to chronic infections from the non-union of the femur, resulting in severe limitations.
-TC still holds out hope that she will see gains in her healing, although her orthopedic surgeons and her neurologist are not as optimistic.

 Bottom Line: The Liability Release was Not Enforceable

-c. because it was unlawfully over-broad.
+c. it was unlawfully over-broad.